PSBP-Library/psbp-library.github.io/index.md

 Think about it as explaining to `Scala` what programming is all about.

-Members of specification `trait`'s are referred to as *programming capabilities*.
+Members of specification `trait`'s are referred to as *programming ingredients*.

-A `val` that is defined in terms of programming capabilities is referred to as a *program*.
+A `val` that is defined in terms of programming ingredients is referred to as a *program*.

 A program has a *descriptive* nature, in fact it would be more appropriate to refer to it as a *program description*.